ShangClee/bits-ex-rates/README.md

 # Bitcoin Exchange Rates

-A comprehensive web application that displays Bitcoin exchange rates across all three major denominations: Bitcoin (BTC), BITS, and Satoshi (STS).
+A modern, modular web application that displays Bitcoin exchange rates across all three major denominations: Bitcoin (BTC), BITS, and Satoshi (STS).
+Built with ES6 modules and modern JavaScript practices for enhanced maintainability and extensibility.

 ## Overview

 This application provides a unified interface for viewing Bitcoin exchange rates in different formats:
 - **1 Bitcoin = 1,000,000 BITS = 100,000,000 satoshis**

+The application has been modernized with a modular architecture, featuring separate modules for data processing, formatting, and rate calculations, making it easier to maintain and extend.

 ## 3-Tab Complete Structure